miitchellstahl/icapital-interactive-letter/README.md

 # iCapital Interactive Letter

-This project was created to showcase some of my frontend programming using react.
+This project was created to showcase some of my frontend programming skills using react.
 It is a playful project that allows iCapital to understand my skills and traits.

 ## 🚀 About Me